AnuinChicago/Citi-Bike-Analytics/README.md

 ![citi2](citi2.png)
 More females rode in 2020 as comapared to 2019.
 Male riders decreased.
 Subscriptions went down in 2020.
 There were a lot more middle aged customers in 2020

+The popularity of starting and ending stations are fairly consistent in both the years